 In addition to the environmentally sensitive lands around Cole Harbour, the Plan Area contains a portion of the Lake Major Watershed from which the majority of residents on the eastern side of Halifax Harbour are supplied with drinking water.
-An extensive study prepared in conjunction with the preparation of the Municipal Planning Strategy for the Communities of North Preston, Lake Major, Lake Loon/Cherry Brook and East Preston indicates that protection of this watershed and its potable water supply is essential.
-Public agencies now own the majority of lands wi the watershed.
-The watershed was designated as a Protected Water Area pursuant to the Water in April, 1986. thin ater
+An extensive study1 prepared in conjunction with the preparation of the Municipal Planning Strategy for the Communities of North Preston, Lake Major, Lake Loon/Cherry Brook and East Preston indicates that protection of this watershed and its potable water supply is essential. the watershed.
+The watershed was desig Act in April, 1986.
+Public agencies now own the majority of lands within gnated as a Protected Water Area pursuant to the Water